Sunday, April 28, 2024

 I sleep on my side

-he sleeps on my hip
+he sleeps on me

 he asks for nothing

-vibrates the cure
+vibrates a cure

 of self-forgiveness